Bristol & South Bristol

 Bristol is also home to Parsons Pipe Organ Builders, a family-owned business whose early roots stretch back several generations.
 Parsons restores old pipe organs and custom builds new ones using three-dimensional computer modeling.

-For overnight accommodations, pitch your tent or park your RV at Bristol Woodlands Campground, which offers breathtaking views of the Bristol Hills.
-Or make a reservation at the AAA Four Diamond 1795 Acorn Inn, a luxury bed and breakfast renowned for its rich history and hospitality.
+For overnight accommodations, pitch a tent or park an RV at Bristol Woodlands Campground, which offers breathtaking views of the Bristol Hills.
+Luxury-seekers will want to make a reservation at the AAA Four Diamond 1795 Acorn Inn, a well-known bed and breakfast renowned for its rich history and hospitality.

-The town of Bristol was settled in 1788 and then incorporated a year later.
-It was named after Bristol County, Massachusetts, where these original settlers came from.
+The town of Bristol was settled by people from Bristol County, Massachusetts in 1788 and then incorporated a year later.

 2.315 (2010 Census)

 15 minutes from Canandaigua, Bristol is a "land-locked" town located between Canandaigua and Honeoye Lakes.
 Major arterials are Route 20A and Route 64.